-In order to reduce REDtone's field employees' exposure to workplace hazards, REDtone ensures Personal Protective Equipment are available.
-In addition, REDtone's safety personnel are certified by the National Institute of Occupational Safety and Health and they keep abreast of the latest industry safety regulations, policies and procedures.
+In order to reduce REDtone's field employees' exposure to workplace hazards, REDtone ensures Personal Protective Equipment are readily available.
+In addition, REDtone's safety personnel are certified by the National Institute of Occupational Safety and Health ("NIOSH") and they keep abreast of the latest industry safety regulations, policies and procedures.

-REDtone's site personnel are Hazard Identification, Risk Assessment and Risk Control trained.
+REDtone's site personnel are Hazard Identification, Risk Assessment and Risk Control ("HIRARC") trained.
 An annual risk assessment is conducted on safety-related facilities in REDtone's business and operation premises.

-REDtone promotes a safety, occupational, health and environment philosophy through effective communication and consultation, the systematic identification, assessment and control of hazards, environmental aspects and impacts, and integrating principles of ecologically sustainable development in REDtone's activities.
-As such, a commitment to safety, occupational health and environment is now an integral part of this organisation.
+REDtone promotes a safe and healthy work environment through effective communication, systematic identification, assessment and control of hazards, environmental aspects and impacts, and integrating principles of ecologically sustainable development in REDtone's activities.
+As such, a commitment to a safe and healthy work environment is now an integral part of this organisation.